mauceano/scripts/dmaas/SQL/restoreSQLDBs_DMaaS/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-`Note:` This script is designed for Cohesity Bacckup as a Service only (DMaaS), it is not suitable for Cohesity Clusters.
+`Note:` This script is to be used in Cohesity Backup as a Service only (DMaaS), it is not suitable for Cohesity Clusters.

-This script restores one or more (or all) databases from the specified SQL server (not including the system databases).
+This script restores one or more (or all) databases from the specified SQL server (not including the system databases unless specified).

+## Special thanks to Brian Seltzer as this script is a highly modified version of his On-Prem version, restoreSQLv2

 ## Warning